On the Optimality of Coded Distributed Computing for Ring Networks: Problem Formulation

 where $g_{2, i}$ is a map function $\mathbb{F}_q^{\sF}\to (\mathbb{F}_q^{\sB_{2}})^{\sN}$ for file $w_i$.\footnote{We can think of $V_i$, $v_i^j$, $\forall i,j\in[\sN]$ as symbols, or as packets of symbols of the same size, with the operation applied to each packet being symbol-wise.
 In the following, we will use the terms 'symbol' and 'packet' interchangeably. } The transmission process of IVs for all-to-all computing is similar to all-gather computing, while the communication messages, desired IVs, and output functions of the nodes are replaced by the following.
 Node $n_k$ generates the message

 and desires the IVs

 Finally, node $n_k$ is responsible for computing output function $h_{2,k}$, which take specific IVs as inputs, i.e.,

-We are interested in designing efficient transmission schemes for these two problems.
-We introduce the following metric to formulate the communication load. \begin{definition}[\emph{Normalized Communication Load (NCL)} ] Given the computation load $r$ and broadcast distance $d$, we define the \emph{normalized communication loads} for the the all-gather and all-to-all computing problems as $\sT_{1}(r,d) = \frac{\sum_{t\in[\sTe]}\sum_{k\in[\sN]} l_k^{(t)}}{\sN \sB_{1}}$ and $\sT_{2}(r,d) = \frac{\sum_{t\in[\sTe]}\sum_{k\in[\sN]} l_k^{(t)}}{\sN \sB_{2}}$, respectively.
+{Consistent with the literature on coded distributed computing, we assume that data placement occurs in a preprocessing phase.
+Our focus is on designing efficient transmission schemes for the delivery of IVs, which typically constitutes the communication bottlenecks.
+To this end}, we introduce the following metric to formulate the communication load. \begin{definition}[\emph{Normalized Communication Load (NCL)} ] Given the computation load $r$ and broadcast distance $d$, we define the \emph{normalized communication loads} for {the} all-gather and all-to-all computing problems as $\sT_{1}(r,d) = \frac{\sum_{t\in[\sTe]}\sum_{k\in[\sN]} l_k^{(t)}}{\sN \sB_{1}}$ and $\sT_{2}(r,d) = \frac{\sum_{t\in[\sTe]}\sum_{k\in[\sN]} l_k^{(t)}}{\sN \sB_{2}}$, respectively.
 That is, the NCL represents the normalized number of bits communicated by each node in the network.
 Define the minimum NCLs for the all-gather and all-to-all computing problems as $ \sT_{1}^{\star}(r,d)$ and $\sT_{2}^{\star}(r,d)$, respectively.
-The objective of this paper is to characterize $\sT_1^{\star}(r,d)$ and $\sT_2^{\star}(r,d)$, given the computation load $r$ and broadcast distance $d$. \end{definition} \begin{remark} Following the same definition in \cite{fragouli2008efficient}, each time a broadcast is made by a node, it is counted as one transmission, then $\sT_1$ and $\sT_2$ can be interpreted as the number of transmissions required for a node to facilitate the information exchange in the network. \end{remark} \begin{remark}(Relation to the Network Coding Problem) When $r=1$, the transmission of $(V_i, \ldots, V_i)$ in all-gather is also called all-to-all broadcast in network coding problem \cite{fragouli2008efficient}.
-If we identify the $r\geq 2$ IVs of a node as a file, and let the IVs be cyclically placed on nodes (see \eqref{eq: cyclic file}), the transmission process in all-gather can be viewed as the problem \cite{fragouli2008efficient} with correlated files of cyclic overlaps.
-The correlation is modeled as: the file of each $r$ neighboring nodes contains a unique common block. \end{remark}
+The objective of this paper is to characterize $\sT_1^{\star}(r,d)$ and $\sT_2^{\star}(r,d)$, given the computation load $r$ and broadcast distance $d$. \end{definition} Following the same definition in \cite{fragouli2008efficient}, each time a broadcast is made by a node, it is counted as one transmission, then $\sT_1$ and $\sT_2$ can be interpreted as the number of transmissions required for a node to facilitate the information exchange in the network.

+{These two problems require fundamentally new transmission and decoding designs compared with existing coded computing frameworks, due to the distance-limited broadcast constraint imposed by the ring topology.
+Moreover, the all-to-all problem is inherently more challenging than all-gather because information flows are directional.
+As will be shown in the subsequent sections, addressing these challenges requires the integration of multi-round scheduling, topology-aware coding, and successive decoding mechanisms tailored to the ring structure.}